Skip to main content

 Learn about rotational dynamics in this calculus-based physics course.

-This is the third of a series of modules that cover calculus-based mechanics.
-You will explore rotational motion and learn about the concepts of torque and angular momentum.
+This online physics course is the third in the xSeries that covers calculus-based mechanics.
+In this course, you will explore rotational motion and learn about the concepts of torque and angular momentum.
 You will learn about the conservation of angular momentum, and use it with other conservation laws to solve complex problems in rotational dynamics.

 Show More

-The complete series of modules is based on the MIT subject 8.01: Physics I, required of all MIT undergraduates.
-The modules are:
+The xSeries in Introduction to Mechanics is a four-part series of online courses that is based on the MIT subject 8.01: Physics I, required of all MIT undergraduates.

 To understand the material in this course you should have taken Mechanics: Kinematics and Dynamics and Mechanics: Momentum and Energy, linked above.